EastAgile/movey-webapp/README.md

 You can call `request.user()?` to get the `User` for a request.
 This does not incur a database hit, and just loads cached information from the signed cookie session.
 Users are, by default anonymous - and can be checked with `is_anonymous`.

 If you want the _full_ user Account object, you can call `Account::get(user.id, &db_pool).await?`, or write your own method.

+You can restrict access to only authenticated users on a URL basis by using `jelly::guards::Auth`; example usage can be found in `src/dashboard/mod.rs`.

 ### Rendering a Template
 You can call `request.render(http_code, template_path, model)`, where: